 The GGS graduate program has maintained an active student body for many years and consistently has 25-30 students enrolled.
 The student body provides the momentum and driving force for research in the department.
 During the last six years, GGS students published 1st author papers in Cell Stem Cell, Genome Research, Nature, Nature Biotechnology, Nature Genetics, Science, and Proceedings of the National Academy of Sciences.
 Since 2012, eight GGS students have been awarded pre-doctoral fellowships from American Heart Association and the National Institutes of Health.
 A 2015 graduate, Olivia Corradin, was recently selected to be a Whitehead Fellow, a highly selective and prestigious program at the Whitehead Institute and MIT that provides support for her own independent research program right out of her graduate studies without further postdoctoral training.

 The department has a strong, long-standing commitment to providing excellence in graduate education.
 The department offers a well-developed training program that integrates courses, workshops, journal clubs and student seminars to help students to develop research capabilities as well as other crucial skills such as oral and written presentations.
 Students are expected to present a research seminar annually to the department followed by a brief session that critiques the presentation by faculty members.
-The graduate program directors, the department chair and the thesis committee chair formally review students' academic progress annually.
-The time to degree in 2011-2016 was 5.25 years.
-The program supports students' career development by advising students on teaching opportunities, obtaining clinical laboratory experience, etc.
+The graduate program directors, the department chair and the thesis committee chair formally review students’ academic progress annually.
+The time to degree in 2013-2019 is 5.42 years.
+The program supports students’ career development by advising students on teaching opportunities, obtaining clinical laboratory experience, etc.

 How to Apply